 Division 1 - HEUG Offices, Membership and Meetings 4

-Offices 4
+Offices

 Membership of the HEUG 4

-Meetings of the HEUG Membership 4
+Meetings of the HEUG Membership

-Division 2-Board of Directors Powers and Functions 5
+Division 2-Board of Directors Powers and Functions

 The Board of Directors

-Functions of the Board of Directors
+Functions of the Board of Directors 5

-Division 3-Board of Directors Composition 5
+Division 3-Board of Directors Composition

-Composition and Election of the Board of Directors 5
+Composition and Election of the Board of Directors

-Term of Office and Term Limits 7
+Term of Office and Term Limits

-Vacation of Office 7
+Vacation of Office

-Division 4 - HEUG Standing Orders 8
+Division 4 - HEUG Standing Orders

 Division 5 - Officers

 Election, Appointments and Removal of Officers 8

-Responsibilities of Board Officers 9
+Responsibilities of Board Officers

-President 9
+President

-President-Elect/Vice-President 9
+President-Elect/Vice President The President-elect shall: 10

+1. Serve as the Executive Vice President as well as a Vice President for one of the other leadership

+(i.e., Development, Education & Engagement, etc.); and serve as the Acting President in case of a va- acancy or

+inability of the sitting President to perform the functions of the office

+2. Coordinate, implement and maintain the strategic planning process

+3. Assist the President with written communications as requested 10

+4. Perform such duties that are assigned by the President or the Board of Directors 10

-Current Past President
+Current Past President 10

-Executive Vice President

-Vice President of Education & Engagement
+Vice President of Education & Engagement 10

-Vice President of Development 10
+Vice President of Development

-Vice President for Finance and Treasurer
+Vice President of Finance and Treasurer The Vice President of Engagement shall: 11

+Secretary The Secretary shall: 11

-Division 6-Meetings of the Board of Directors
+Division 6-Meetings of the Board of Directors 11

 Action by Consent 11

 Meetings by Telephone or Similar Communications 11

-Form Delivery
+Form Delivery 12

-Waiver
+Waiver 12

-Quorum
+Quorum 12

 Adjournment 12

-Frequency of meetings
+Frequency of meetings 12

 Compensation 12

-Division 7-Finances
+Division 7-Finances 12

 General

 Statement of Dissolution

-Division 8 - Conflict of Interest Policy 12
+Division 8 - Conflict of Interest Policy

-Policy 12
+Policy 13

-Purpose 13
+Purnose 13

-Definitions 13
+Definitions

 Procedures 13

 Violations of the Conflict-of-Interest Policy 14

 Records of Proceedings 14

 Compensation 14

-Annual Statements 14
+Annual Statements

-Periodic Reviews 15
+Periodic Reviews

-Use of Outside Experts 15
+Use of Outside Experts

-Division 9- Miscellaneous
+Division 9- Miscellaneous 15

 Amendments

 Disclaimer

 Indemnification

 CERTIFICATION